-- Children are allocated a reading stage each term (and more often if required).
+- Children are allocated a reading stage each half-term (and more often if required).
 The reading stage given will provide your child with a level of books which will allow them to read with the appropriate fluency and challenge.

 - Children will read a variety of genres within their current reading stage before being assessed to move on to the next stage.
 This is so that they become familiar with a variety of genre's such as; poetry, fiction and non-fiction.
 This will also support their development of vocabulary.

 - If you have any questions about your child’s reading stage, do not hesitate to contact your child’s class teacher who will be happy to help.

 The below resources will be of use in supporting your child's reading development at home.